shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 ~~~~~~

-For a more detailed explanation on how to configure and connect the switch in grand master mode, please consult the
+For a more detailed explanation on how to configure and connect the switch as GrandMaster, please consult the
 [wr_external_reference.pdf] document.